Skip to main content

 The vehicles of liberation became an end in themselves, got commercialized and the movement also got mixed up with the revolutionary ideas of Mao and the Red Guard.

-But we had revolutions before, so these ideas are obviously not new, even though the commercial end of the movement would have you thing this was the hippest and newest thing under the sun and don’t trust anyone over thirty.
+But we had revolutions before, so these ideas are obviously not new, even though the commercial end of the movement would have you think this was the hippest and newest thing under the sun and don’t trust anyone over thirty.

 I remember watching something on the television having to do with how cool this all was and turning to my friend and saying ‘this is not new.’